 Number of secondary branches plant-1: The data on number of secondary branches plant-1 recorded at 60, 90 DAS and at harvest stage of both the year during the investigation.
-The crop growth has been presented in Table No. 4. clearly recorded that the number of secondary branches plant-1 increases consistently from 60th days to harvest stage under different irrigation levels and nutrient management practices during both the year.
-However, the rate of Number of secondary branches plant-1was differed with different treatment.
+The crop growth has been presented in Table No. 4.
+Clearly recorded that the number of secondary branches plant-1 increases consistently from 60th days to harvest stage under different irrigation levels and nutrient management practices during both the year.
+However, the rate of number of secondary branches plant-1was differed with different treatment.

 At 60, 90 DAS and at harvest during both the year and pooled basis under the irrigation and nutrient management practices significantly affect the number of secondary branches plant-1.